A Message from Dean Randy Magen

 All professions have a body of knowledge, a code of ethics, and a unique skill set.
 Through the knowledge and values considered in your classes you will transform your desire to help into professional skill at your field placements.
 You will develop the conscious use of self – the ability to use yourself purposefully as an instrument of help and change.

 You are mandated to approach clients’ humanity, to support their dignity and worth, and to engage clients nonjudgmentally.
 Clients will privilege you with their truths -- realities they may never have told to anyone else.
 Through field supervision, you will have opportunities to help individuals and families, to facilitate and plan groups, and to support community development.

 And then on another note, you will all contribute to each other’s learning through the class and field work experience.
 You are all part of the shared journey.

 Social work education requires you to challenge yourself, to be honest and trustworthy as you endeavor to meet the needs of your clients.
 This unique learning experience is transformational.
 On behalf of our faculty and staff, we are privileged to be part of your journey.

 Welcome to the Wurzweiler School of Social Work

-Founded as part of Yeshiva University in 1957, the Wurzweiler School of Social Work is proud to be part of a university system that has ranked No. 1 in New York and No. 2 in the nation for students in advanced degree programs.1 Built on YU's mission to teach a uniquely dual curriculum that emphasizes knowledge enlightened by values, Wurzweiler places similar focus on teaching the practical and clinical elements of social work while ceaselessly affirming the importance of ethics, tolerance and cultural receptivity in the profession.
+Founded as part of Yeshiva University in 1957, the Wurzweiler School of Social Work is proud to be part of a standout, industry-leading university system.
+Built on YU's mission to teach a uniquely dual curriculum that emphasizes knowledge enlightened by values, Wurzweiler places similar focus on teaching the practical and clinical elements of social work while ceaselessly affirming the importance of ethics, tolerance and cultural receptivity in the profession.